CLASSIFICATION OF MIGRAINE

 2. Migraine with aura:

-It is also called classical migraine.
+A migraine with aura is also called classical migraine.
 The attack is characterized by a binocular visual aura in the central visual field and typically lasts 5-30 minutes.

 Other forms of aura include paresthesia, weakness, or disturbance of speech.